The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview Sandbox environment.

 - Click inside any of the fields available to shorten the list of results.

-The selections you make are highlighted in orange.
+The selections you make are highlighted in orange and the field values that you do not select are hidden.

-Every time you select a new field, the results are updated dynamically to the right.
+Every time you select a new value, the results are updated dynamically to the right.

-Advanced search allows you to filter on specific criteria.
+You can perform an Advanced Search to filter on specific criteria.

 To perform an advanced search:

-- Click the drop-down arrow in the Search field in the upper-right corner of the Workfront interface.
+- Click the drop-down arrow in the Search box in the upper-right corner of the Workfront interface.

 - Click Advanced Search.